Wildebeest Migration Facts, Routes, Safaris, Tracker & Time

-Experience Africa’s Wildebeest Migration Safari Packages; The Great Wildebeest Migration Safari in Africa is a spectacle that die-hard safari lovers have at the top of their bucket lists.
+Experience Africa’s Great Wildebeest Migration; The Great Wildebeest Migration is a spectacle that die-hard safari lovers have at the top of their bucket lists.
 It’s arguably Mother Nature’s greatest wildlife show, with millions of wildebeest, followed by gazelle and zebra, traversing across the Serengeti in Tanzania and Maasai Mara in Kenya.

 Hunger-stricken carnivores inevitably follow suit, which provides for thrilling wildlife sightings!
 Since there is only one direction to go—forward—it is always survival of the fittest.